Background to our thinking

 it worked with antibodies

 In the blog, “The do’s and don’ts of Western Blot testing for EPM, and Sarcocystis sp” we hoped to convey the message that examining a complex cell homogenate by Western Blot was unsatisfactory to clearly identify horses with S. neurona infections.
-Using techniques like immunoelectrophoresis and immunoprecipitation helped refine the milieu of interesting adaptive antibodies.
-But these techniques weren’t good enough to select diseased horses.
-However, using those techniques we were able to identify and isolate S. neurona-specific proteins and develop them into diagnostic ELISA tests that gave us much higher specificity and sensitivity.
-We can distinguish infected horses from those that are not infected and classify the infection by serotype.
-But EPM is a syndrome that involves inflammation.
+Techniques like immunoelectrophoresis and immunoprecipitation helped refine the complex mix of proteins and allow the detection of antibodies against a protein (or several proteins) found in horses with sarcocystosis.
+But these techniques weren’t good enough to identify diseased horses.
+Using the same techniques, we identified and isolated S. neurona-specific proteins and developed diagnostic ELISA tests improveing the specificity and sensitivity of the assays.
+We can distinguish S. neurona infected horses from those that are not infected and classify the infection by serotype.
+"EPM" describes an infection in the central nervous system and S. neurona encephalomyelitis (EPM) involves inflammation.
+Inflammation can be detected after the organism is gone.
+The disease has become chronic, it is post-S. neurona inflammatory encephalomyelitis.

 Damaged axons release neurofilaments into the blood stream

 There is considerable interest in neurofilament light (NfL) in human neurodegenerative diseases because it is a circulating marker of axon damage.
-In our ALS work, we came across NfL as a potential plasma biomarker for progressive disease.
-Because it is dynamic, it changes quickly over time.
+In our ALS work, we came across NfL as a potential plasma biomarker for progressive ALS.
+It is dynamic, NfL changes quickly over time.
 NfL may serve as a potential indicator of effective therapy.
-Most exciting to us is that NfL is elevated up to 7 years prior to symptoms of clinical ALS, and if detected early, disease may be prevented.
-If one monitored at risk horses with NfL, we may be able to prevent disease.
-In humans and mice it is the level of NfL that is critical.
+Most exciting to us is that NfL is elevated up to 7 years prior to symptoms of clinical ALS, and if detected early, progressive disease may be prevented.
+That means NfL predicts subclinical disease.
+We want to know if subclinical axon damage is present in horses and can we prevent disease progression.
+In humans and mice it is the level of NfL that is critical, what will be useful in horses is a change in NfL over time—perhaps before and after treatment.

 Exosomes defined